provabuser/while-loop-mysql/README.md

 # Mysql Loops
   If you want to put while loop inside the MySQL then Follow the Procedure.

+BEFORE start you need to set Delimiter default its ' : ' you need to change it ' $$ '

 * SETP-ONE

   MySQL stored procedure using CREATE PROCEDURE statement.